LunaHub/Friends_social_data_analysis_2019/network_analysis.md

        width="112" />
 </p>

 Each node represent a character that appeared in the show.
 The nodes are connected if the characters appear in the same scene or are mentioned in scene.
+The size of each node is based on how many connections a character has, ie. larger nodes means that the character has many connections.
+The thickness of the line drawn between each nodes is related to how many times the two characters are connected.
+Thick lines means that the more connected.
 As shown in the analysis of the main characters, the link between the main characters are quite strong.
 As this section aims at exploring the secondary characters of the show, the links between the main characters are excluded for a nicer visualization.

 As you might notice the network does not give alot of information, so lets dig in the features of the network.